cerebral/cerebral/docs/developer_guide/compute.md

 })
 ```

 It uses the *itemKey* property from the component to grab the actual item.
-Then it grab each user based on the userIds of the item.
+It then grabs each user based on the userIds of the item.
 You can also compose multiple compute together.

 ```js
 connect({